 Dependent upon their assigned units, staff may be required to received specific mandatory training related to that area (infection control, laboratory safety, blood borne pathogens, fire safety, etc.) and as required by local and/or federal regulations.

 The university has Fire Emergency Action Plan Standard Procedures that must be observed in case of fire.
 Every building has an evacuation plan.
 Staff members should become familiar with the plan for their work area.
-Supervisors and/or Floor Wardens should be able to address questions regarding building evacuation.
+Managers and/or Floor Wardens should be able to address questions regarding building evacuation.

 The Office of Emergency Management, Health, & Safety can also assist in providing information on fire hazards and proper handling and storage, potential ignition sources for fires and their control procedures, fire protection equipment or systems, and to identify persons responsible for maintenance of fire prevention equipment.

-For campus employees, the Office of Risk Management and Insurance can arrange for classes on fire prevention or the use of fire equipment.
+For campus employees, the Office of Risk Management & Insurance can arrange for classes on fire prevention or the use of fire equipment.
 Medical Center employees participate in fire safety training once a year.

 - Your Career at GW